ArthurlotLi/machine_pianist/README.md

 Given an input MIDI file lacking such details, augment the file with key velocities and pedal positions to produce a more human-sounding performance for any arbitrary piano piece.

-To use the publically deployed model, please go to [Machine Pianist](http://machinepianist.com/).
+To use the publicly deployed model, please go to [Machine Pianist](http://machinepianist.com/).

 ![Machine Pianist Website](https://i.imgur.com/LGDfsGb.png "Machine Pianist Website")